 The long-term business provision includes the estimated cost of settling all claims incurred but unpaid at the statement of financial position date, whether reported or not as well as the expected costs required to conclude the Syndicate.
 This is a judgemental and complex area due to the subjectivity inherent in estimating the impact of claims events that have occurred but for which the eventual outcome remains uncertain.
 In particular, judgement is applied when estimating the value of amounts that should be provided for claims that have been incurred at the reporting date but have not yet been reported (IBNR) to the Syndicate.
+Net of reinsurance, the whole account quota share provides certainty for the Syndicate with regard to claims balances but the cost of concluding the Syndicate's business within the long-term business provision remains managements best estimate as at the balance sheet date.

-The amount included in respect of IBNR is based on statistical techniques of estimation applied by the Syndicate's inhouse actuaries and reviewed by external consulting actuaries.
+The amount included in respect of IBNR is based on statistical techniques of estimation applied by the Syndicate's in-house actuaries and reviewed by external consulting actuaries.
 These techniques generally involve projecting from past experience the development of claims over time to estimate the likely ultimate claims to be experienced and for more recent underwriting years, having regard to variations in business accepted and the underlying terms and conditions.
 The provision for claims also includes amounts in respect of internal and external claims handling costs as well as the expected future costs in concluding the business of the Syndicate.
 For the most recent years, estimates may be based in part on output from rating and other models of business accepted and assessments of underwriting conditions.